supernoter/noter/docs/index.md

 # Authors

-NOTER is brought to you in Winter 2024/2025 by [The Temporary Working Group](https://github.com/supernoter).
+NOTER was written in Winter 2025 by [The Distributed Temporary Working Group](https://github.com/supernoter).

 # Development notes